2021–22 Utah Jazz season

 The 2021–22 Utah Jazz season was the 48th season of the franchise in the National Basketball Association (NBA), and the 43rd season of the franchise in Salt Lake City.

 After a win against the Memphis Grizzlies in overtime on April 5, the Jazz clinched their sixth consecutive playoff appearance.
 The Jazz would play the Dallas Mavericks in the first round of the 2022 NBA playoffs where they lost the series in six games.
+This ended up being their final season with both Donovan Mitchell & Rudy Gobert, as both were traded to Cleveland & Minnesota in the offseason.
+As a result, this marks the last time Utah has qualified for the playoffs as of 2025.